alejandrotrevi/laravel-ankal/README.md

 If you discover any security related issues, please email alex_tf_1992@live.com.mx instead of using the issue tracker.

 ## Credits
-This package is heavily inspired in the [spatie / laravel-model-status](https://github.com/spatie/laravel-model-status) package, this aims to be a simpler version of Spatie's solution, every credit should go to them :hugs:
+This package is heavily inspired in the [spatie/laravel-model-status](https://github.com/spatie/laravel-model-status) package, this aims to be a simpler version of Spatie's solution, every credit should go to them :hugs:

 -   [Alejandro](https://github.com/alejandrotrevi)